alex-karpenko/http-dragonfly/README.md

 Default: `0.0.0.0:8080`

-It's obvious that each listener accepts connections on its own IP and port.
+Each listener accepts connections on its own IP and port.
 If you have more than one listener in the config, you have to specify this parameter at least for all non-default listeners.